The Best Place to Watch the Sunset in Every Province

 CedarCreek Estate Winery in Kelowna, British Columbia

 Come to the award-winning CedarCreek Estate Winery in the North Okanagan region for the wine tasting, and stay to experience golden hour from the vineyard.
 The organic winery is situated on 50 acres with a breathtaking panoramic view of Lake Okanagan and the valley.
-For a truly unforgettable meal, book a rustic wine-paired dinner at the Home Block Restaurant and bask in the sunset while savouring the locally-sourced menu.
+For a truly unforgettable meal, book a rustic wine-paired dinner at the Home Block Restaurant and watch the sunset while savouring the locally-sourced menu.

 Photo: Travel Alberta